Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 So if I wanted to submit to the `ihp0p4` shuttle chip, I couldn’t just re-use my existing IP, no, I needed something new.

-Enter the fmax challenge
+Enter the fmax challenge!

 Do you recall how I told you IHP cells were lightning fast and how I was doing the full addition and multiplication in a single cycle ?
 Well part of me was dying to know how high I could reach if we were to ignore the IO limitation and aim for the maximum frequency
 Luckily for me another community member was taping [out a comparable design](https://github.com/NikLeberg/tt_um_float_synth/tree/ihp-sg13cmos5l): and so we raced

 [https://github.com/Essenceia/uselessly_fast_bfloat16_multiplier](https://github.com/Essenceia/uselessly_fast_bfloat16_multiplier)

-In order to increase the frequency the bfloat16 multiplication was cut into 2 cycles As expected, the main critical path went through the mantissa multiplication.
+In order to increase the frequency the bfloat16 multiplication was cut into 2 cycles.
+As expected, the main critical path went through the mantissa multiplication.
 Now, in the original implementation of the multiplication, I was using the synthesizer implementation directive to infer an unsigned Booth radix-4 multiplier.

-As the LZC experience has shown us, yosys is not a lightweight when it comes to generating optimized logic.
+As the LZC experience has shown us, yosys is not a light weight when it comes to generating optimized logic.
 Unfortunately, we trade this for a loss of control on our netlist, and in this case the inability to choose exactly where we would split the multiplication.

 Thus, in order to help pipeline this path, I needed to re-implement a custom 8-bit unsigned Booth radix-4 multiplier from scratch.